ignaciojonas/docs/articles/server-platforms/rails/01-login.md

   pkgType: 'server'
 }) %>

-**Otherwise, Please follow the steps below to configure your existing Ruby On Rails WebApp to use it with Auth0.**

-### 1. Add dependencies

-Add the following dependencies to your `Gemfile` and run `bundle install`

-${snippet(meta.snippets.dependencies)}

-### 2. Initialize Omniauth Auth0
+### 1. Initialize Omniauth Auth0

 Create a file named `auth0.rb` under `config/initializers` with the following content:

 ${snippet(meta.snippets.setup)}

-> **Note**: this tutorial makes use of omniauth-auth0, a custom strategy for the OmniAuth authentication library.
+> **NOTE**: this tutorial makes use of omniauth-auth0, a custom strategy for the OmniAuth authentication library.
 To learn more about OmniAuth, [click here](https://github.com/intridea/omniauth#omniauth-standardized-multi-provider-authentication).

-### 3. Add the Auth0 callback handler
+### 2. Add the Auth0 callback handler

 Use the following command to create the controller that will handle Auth0 callback: